-Getting breast implants does not take as long as breast reconstruction (which uses your own muscle tissue).
+Getting breast implants does not take as long as breast reconstruction (which uses your own tissue).
 You will also have fewer scars.
-The size, fullness, and shape of the new breasts are more natural with reconstruction that uses muscle tissue.
+The size, fullness, and shape of the new breasts are more natural with reconstruction that uses your own tissue.

 Many women choose not to have breast reconstruction or implants.
 They may use a prosthesis (an artificial breast) in their bra that gives them a natural shape, or they may choose to use nothing at all.

 Women who have had a lumpectomy rarely need to have breast reconstruction.